Illinois Compiled Statutes

 (a) In addition to any

-other requirements of this Act, a public agency is authorized to consider the
+other requirements of this Act, a public agency shall consider the

 financial institution's record and current level of financial commitment to its